ajax-76/hash_url/README.md

 - node js is used for application server:
-1. Very useful in handling traffice to IO specific operation
+1. Very useful in handling traffice for IO specific operation
 2. Easy horizontal scaling is possible .
 3. Asynchronous by nature prevents any blocking in the API .
 4. Built in cluster module helps in various tasks such scaling and different OS operation .